Connecticut Commercial Lending: Institutional Capital Meets Local Opportunity

 What is the typical commercial loan size in Connecticut?

-Connecticut commercial loans through our network range from $250,000 to $50 million+.
-Fairfield County deals tend to skew larger due to higher property values, with a typical Stamford office or multifamily acquisition ranging from $5 million to $30 million.
-Hartford-area deals tend to range from $1 million to $15 million.
-New Haven transactions typically fall in the $500K to $10 million range.
-Smaller markets and SBA-backed transactions can be as small as $250,000.
-Our lender network includes sources for every deal size, from SBA preferred lenders for small business transactions to life insurance companies and CMBS conduits for larger institutional-quality assets.
+Our Connecticut loans range from $250,000 to $50 million+.
+Fairfield County deals tend to be larger.
+A typical Stamford office or multifamily deal runs $5 million to $30 million.
+Hartford-area deals usually fall between $1 million and $15 million.
+New Haven transactions range from $500K to $10 million.
+SBA-backed deals can start as low as $250,000.

 How do Connecticut's property taxes affect commercial real estate?

-Connecticut has among the highest property tax rates in the nation, and property tax expense is a significant factor in commercial real estate underwriting.
-Lenders factor property taxes into their analysis of net operating income and debt service coverage ratios.
-High property taxes reduce NOI, which can limit the loan amount a property qualifies for.
-However, some Connecticut municipalities offer tax abatement programs, payment-in-lieu-of-taxes (PILOT) agreements, and economic development incentives that can reduce the effective tax burden for qualifying commercial projects.
-We help borrowers understand the tax implications of Connecticut commercial deals and work with lenders who are accustomed to underwriting in a high-tax environment.
+Connecticut has some of the highest property tax rates in the nation.
+Lenders account for this when they calculate net operating income and debt service coverage.
+High taxes reduce NOI, which can lower the loan amount a property qualifies for.
+Some towns offer tax abatements, PILOT agreements, and development incentives that reduce the burden for qualifying projects.
+We work with lenders who are used to underwriting in high-tax markets.

 Does CapitalAx charge upfront fees for Connecticut deals?

-No. CapitalAx does not charge upfront application fees, retainers, or consulting fees for any commercial loan brokerage engagement, including Connecticut transactions.
-Our compensation comes from the lender side in the form of a broker fee at closing, which means we only get paid when your loan closes.
-This fee structure aligns our interests with yours and ensures that we are motivated to find the best terms and close the deal efficiently.
-Third-party costs during the process, such as appraisals, environmental assessments, title work, and surveys, are standard industry costs that apply regardless of whether you use a broker.
+No. We do not charge application fees, retainers, or consulting fees.
+Our compensation comes from the lender as a broker fee at closing.
+We only get paid when your loan closes.
+Standard third-party costs like appraisals, environmental reports, title work, and surveys apply regardless of whether you use a broker.